crowdlingo/course/src/speaking/countryside.md

 ## Vocabulary

 <vocab-list>
-- exercise
-  - put to use
-- Absolutely
-  - completely and without qualification
-- countryside
+- employment
+  - the state of being employed or having a job
-  - rural regions
+- environment
+  - the totality of surrounding conditions
 - significantly
   - in a statistically significant way
+- pollution
+  - undesirable state of the natural environment being contaminated with harmful substances as a consequence of human activities

 <!-- blank -->